Harold & Kumar

-The films are considered buddy stoner comedies, with surreal and animated elements in later sequels.
-Contrasting ideas and perspectives on life, romance, and maturity feature as recurring themes, while the series is notable for its racially diverse cast, one of the first for a mainstream Hollywood comedy film series.

-Harold & Kumar has received generally mixed to positive critical reception and is a commercial success, grossing over $102 million worldwide against a combined budget of $40 million.
+Harold & Kumar has received generally mixed to positive critical reception.

 Films

 Harold & Kumar Go to White Castle (2004)

 Harold Lee and Kumar Patel are two Asian-American (Korean and Indian) stoners who get the munchies and embark on a quest throughout New Jersey for White Castle burgers after seeing them advertised on TV.
-On their journey, they encounter many obstacles, including a gang of extreme sports punks, a raccoon with an attitude, a group of East Asian nerds, a racist police department, a cheetah that has escaped from a zoo, and an out-of-control Neil Patrick Harris.
+On their journey, they encounter many obstacles, including a gang of extreme sports punks, a crazed raccoon, a group of Asian nerds, a racist police department, a cheetah that has escaped from a zoo, and an out-of-control Neil Patrick Harris.

 Harold & Kumar Escape from Guantanamo Bay (2008)

-Immediately following the events of Harold & Kumar Go to White Castle, Harold Lee and Kumar Patel fly to Amsterdam so Harold can pursue a budding romance with his vacationing neighbor.
-The pair run into Vanessa, Kumar's ex-girlfriend, and her fiancé Colton, another old college buddy who helped Harold with getting a job at Brewster-Keagan, at the airport.
-During the plane flight, an elderly woman sees Kumar lighting a hand-crafted smokeless bong, thinks that it is a bomb, and screams "Terrorist!".
-After a confusion of the words "bong" and "bomb", two undercover air marshals tackle Kumar, who accidentally drops the bong on the floor, breaking it and releasing what another passenger thinks is "Poison gas!".
+Immediately following the events of the first film, Harold and Kumar fly to Amsterdam so Harold can pursue a budding romance with his vacationing neighbor.
+The pair run into Vanessa Fanning, Kumar's ex-girlfriend, and her fiancé Colton Graham, another old college buddy who helped Harold with getting a job at Brewster-Keagan, at the airport.
+During the plane flight, an elderly woman sees Kumar lighting a hand-crafted smokeless bong, and, thinking it is a bomb, screams "Terrorist!".
+After a confusion of the words "bong" and "bomb", two undercover air marshals tackle Kumar, who accidentally drops the bong on the floor, breaking it and releases what another passenger thinks is poison gas.
 Harold and Kumar are detained by Ron Fox, a racist Deputy Secretary of Homeland Security, in Washington, D.C., who then sends them to the Guantanamo Bay detention camp.
-But just as they are about to get sexually assaulted with a "cockmeat sandwich", the neighboring prisoners assault the guards and they are able to escape back to the United States with the help of Cuban boat people they encounter.
+But just as they are about to get sexually assaulted, the neighboring prisoners assault the guards and they are able to escape back to the United States with the help of Cuban boat people they encounter.
 They meet with their college friend, Raza, who arranges a car for them to travel to Texas in search of Colton, a member of a family who has connections with political officials.
-On the way to Texas, they encounter various people from an inbred trailer home family to the Ku Klux Klan to Neil Patrick Harris and George W. Bush.
+On their way to Texas, they encounter various people from an inbred trailer home family to the Ku Klux Klan, to Neil Patrick Harris and George W. Bush.